-Possession of illegal drugs is a very serious matter.
-For example, possession of just one gram of marijuana, even if you have never been arrested before this incident, exposes you to a sentence of up to 12 months of time, payment of a fine up to $1,000.00, and the creation of a permanent criminal record.
-(To illustrate just how small one gram of marijuana is, a package of Sweet 'N Low artificial sweetener weighs one gram).
+Possession of illegal drugs is a grave matter.
+For example, possession of just one gram of marijuana, even if you have never been arrested before this incident, exposes you to:

-Possession of drugs prosecutions often involve search and seizure issues under the Fourth Amendment to the United States Constitution and Article I, Section 1, Paragraph XIII of the 1983 Georgia Constitution.
-Every person in our country has the constitutional right to be free from unlawful searches and unlawful seizures of his person, home, automobile, business, etc. The discovery of drugs often follows an ostensible traffic stop of a motorist (often for "speeding" and/or for "failure to maintain a lane") and a subsequent search of his vehicle.
-A court issued search warrant is not always needed to substantiate the search of a person's vehicle.
+Possession of drug prosecutions often involves search and seizure issues under the Fourth Amendment to the United States Constitution and Article I, Section 1, Paragraph XIII of the 1983 Georgia Constitution.
+Every person in our country has the constitutional right to be free from unlawful searches and seizures of their person, home, automobile, business, etc. The discovery of drugs often follows an apparent traffic stop of a motorist (often for "speeding" and/or for "failure to maintain a lane") and a subsequent search of his vehicle.
+A court-issued search warrant is not always needed to substantiate a person's vehicle search.

-That is, a warrantless search of your car for drugs can be based on the officer claiming that you - the driver of the car - supposedly consented to the search.
-Also, the officer could claim that he accumulated evidence after he pulled you over that provided him with probable cause to believe that drugs were on your person and/or then secreted in your car, thereby permitting the officer to search your car.
-Note that as to marijuana, the Georgia appellate courts have held that the odor of burnt marijuana - in and of itself - is enough evidence to constitutionally permit an officer to force the driver and the passengers out of the car, frisk the occupants of the car for weapons and drugs, and search the entire vehicle for drugs: all without a court issued search warrant.
+A warrantless search of your car for drugs can be based on the officer claiming that you - the car's driver - supposedly consented to the search.
+Also, the officer could claim that he accumulated evidence after he pulled you over that provided him with probable cause to believe that drugs were on your person and/or then secreted in your car, thereby permitting the officer to search your vehicle.
+Note that as to marijuana, the Georgia appellate courts have held that the odor of burnt marijuana - in and of itself - is enough evidence to constitutionally permit an officer to force the driver and the passengers out of the car, frisk the occupants of the car for weapons and drugs, and search the entire vehicle for drugs: all without a court-issued search warrant.

-Georgia law prohibits anyone to possess either controlled or uncontrolled substances, with the intent to distribute.
-If charged with this crime, the laws heavily penalize anyone who is convicted, faces felony-level consequences.
+Georgia drug possession laws prohibit anyone from possessing either controlled or uncontrolled substances with the intent to distribute.
+If charged with this crime, the laws heavily penalize anyone convicted and face felony-level consequences.
 These penalties may include substantial fines and lengthy imprisonment terms.

-The consequences you could face will largely depend on the substance that was in your possession.
+Your consequences will largely depend on the substance in your possession.
 Georgia categorizes different sets of drugs by a "schedule" system, from 1 to 5.
-Schedule I drugs may include heroin, LSD, or ecstasy, while Schedule 5 drugs could include anything contains a small amount of codeine or opium.
+Schedule I drugs may include heroin, LSD, or ecstasy, while Schedule 5 drugs could include anything that contains a small amount of codeine or opium.